kanzy21/excel-app/README.md

 The Application Runs on **http://127.0.0.1:5174**

-This will directly open the application and you can use the features mentioned above except copy and paste.
+This will directly open the application and you can use the features mentioned above except `copy` and `paste`.

-To use feature of sum and average calculation you have to write =AVERAGE(A1:A3) or =SUM(A1:A3) where A1 is 1st cell of 1st row and 1st column and A3 is 1st cell of 1st column and 3rd row.
+To use feature of sum and average calculation you have to write `=AVERAGE(A1:A3)` or `=SUM(A1:A3)` where A1 is 1st cell of 1st row and 1st column and A3 is 1st cell of 1st column and 3rd row.